 Application Specific Integrated Circuits (ASICs) and Field Programmable Gate Arrays (FPGAs) may offer major improvements in machine learning speed and power.
-Also, the easing of the demand for near-infinite accuracy/reliability harkens back to that Father Perrault line again.
+Also, the easing of the demand for near-infinite accuracy/reliability harkens back to that Lost Horizon line again.
 Remember that Kirk could beat Spock, even at chess.

 Expanding the Psychohistory Model Beyond Humanity

 In reading Asimov’s original description of the Prime Radiant, perhaps the most compelling aspect is its zoom capability.
 Increase or decrease in resolution of events and timelines is of course done at the familiar human scale.

 This is no longer a technical limitation.
 The speed of light is a large number, but it is not infinite.
 Space-time can be resolved to almost arbitrary resolution using new technology (subject to Planck, Heisenberg, and sensors), and to fully arbitrary precision using computation.
 We learn a lot by scaling time (eg high speed photography, or a single book that summarizes the Peloponnesian War).
 If psychohistory is expanded to model nature in general, not just humanity…

 I contend that computation >> neuroscience.
 How far would our modern, much-vaunted methodology get in understanding a simple microprocessor?
 Not very far…

 Technology is out-pacing the Ivory Tower.
 AI research is becoming democratized.
 Several important recent pulsar discoveries have been made by citizen scientists.
 Could computational psychohistory be far behind?